 The thought of applying a thick, viscous oil directly into the eyes may sound a bit unusual and even scary to some people.
 However, when used properly and in the right context, castor oil eye drops are very safe, gentle, and effective for a wide range of eye disorders.
 With this in mind, one must take great care in making sure the castor oil that is being used is 100% organic, hexane-free, and sterile.
 It can be cold-pressed or expeller-pressed, as these are both viable options for using as an eye treatment.
 With this high-quality source of castor oil, you will want to place it in a sterile, glass dropper bottle ideally 1-2 ounces in size.
 I do not recommend using a plastic dropper bottle or reusing any old bottles.

 Once you have found a high-quality and reliable source of the castor oil, you then have to determine if this is an effective treatment option for your particular eye disorder.
 Luckily, castor oil is so versatile it often is used to treat just about all disorders of the eyes.
 The greatest success I have seen personally is when treating dry, red, and itchy eyes.
 For this issue, its healing benefits can often be felt instantly with the first application.
-Castor oil can also be very effective in treating more severe issues such as cataracts and glaucoma, but please keep in mind that these are considered more severe and chronic disorders and therefore it will take a bit longer to notice any changes taking place (the timeframe will vary for each individual).
+Castor oil can also be very effective in treating more severe issues such as cataracts, but please keep in mind that these are considered more severe and chronic disorders and therefore it will take a bit longer to notice any changes taking place (the timeframe will vary for each individual).

 Common Uses for Castor Oil Eye Drops